Helix (multimedia project)

-Helix DNA is a project to produce computer software that can play audio and video media in various formats and aid in producing such media.
-It is intended as a largely free and open-source digital media framework that runs on numerous operating systems and processors (including mobile phones) and was started by RealNetworks which contributed much of the code.
-The Helix Community is an open collaborative effort to develop and extend the Helix DNA platform.
+Helix DNA was a project to produce computer software that can play audio and video media in various formats and aid in creating such media.
+It was intended as a largely free and open-source digital media framework compatible with numerous operating systems and processors (including mobile phones) and it was started by RealNetworks, which contributed much of the code.
+The Helix Community was an open collaborative effort to develop and extend the Helix DNA platform.
+The Helix Project has been discontinued.

-Helix DNA Client is a software package for multi-platform multi-format media playback.
-Helix Player is a media player that runs on Linux, Solaris, Symbian and FreeBSD and uses the Helix DNA Client.
+Helix DNA Client is a software package for multi-platform, multi-format media playback.
+Helix Player is a media player compatible with Linux, Solaris, Symbian, and FreeBSD and uses the Helix DNA Client.

-The Helix DNA Producer application aids in the production of media files, and Helix DNA Server can stream media files over a network.
+The Helix DNA Producer application aids in producing media files, and Helix DNA Server can stream media files over a network.

 Licenses

 The code is released in binary and source code form under various licenses, notably the proprietary RealNetworks Community Source License and the free and open source software RealNetworks Public Source License.
 Additionally, the Helix DNA Client and the Helix Player are licensed under the popular GNU General Public License (GPL) free and open source license.

 Use of the RDT, the default proprietary Real data transport, and of the RealVideo and RealAudio codecs requires binary components distributed under the Helix DNA Technology Binary Research Use License.